Resource guide / OpenStreetMap generator

 Output

-What OpenStreetMap Contributes to Minecraft Generation
+What OpenStreetMap Adds to a Minecraft Map Generator

 OSM does not solve everything by itself.
 A playable world still needs terrain data, block palettes, generation rules, output packaging, and clear communication about missing or simplified source data.